 3 | 20 | 1 | 100% |

-In the case of a liquidation, those users in the top percentiles will be deleveraged first.
-Let’s consider a short position that has been liquidated with size 20 and bankruptcy price of USD 650.
+In the event of a liquidation, those users in the top percentiles will be deleveraged first.
+For example, if a short position with a size of 20 contracts is liquidated with a bankruptcy price of USD 650:

-- Account 5 will thus have 10 contracts remaining (from 20).
-Depending on his/her effective leverage, account 5 may or may not remain in the lowest quintile.
+- Account 5 will have 10 contracts remaining (from 20).
+Depending ont their effective leverage, account 5 may remain in the lowest quintile